Is AI copywriting worth it?

 The ‘copy’ it produces will never be as subtle, nuanced, considered, culturally aware, funny, clever or thoughtful as something written by a human.
 It just won’t.

-Now, there’s so much more to this conversation.
-And I’ve presented it in a very black and white way, whereas there are many situations where woman and machine can work together to make magic.
+Now, there’s so much more to this.
+And I’m sure I’ll be adding to this post as and when things shift and develop.
 If you’d like to continue the conversation, I’d love to hear from you.